 A strong foundation is important when siting a garden building.

-Dunster House would recommend a flat, level concrete base.
+Dunster House would recommend either a flat, level concrete base or the extremely easy-to-install RapidGrid system.
 If you are unsure about building your concrete base we would recommend that you consult an experienced tradesman.
 Please note that the base needs to be level with no runoff since the building will provide this.

-If you prefer not to construct a concrete base, we have designed an excellent foundation systems that work well with our garden buildings: the Premium RapidGrid foundations.
+If you prefer not to construct a concrete base, we have designed an excellent foundation system that works well with our garden buildings: the Premium RapidGrid foundation System.